ltagliaferri/dh-rutgers/Week-5/how-to-make-a-pr-cli.md

 ## Update Local Repository

-While you are working on a project alongside other contributors, it is important for you to keep your local repository up-to-date with the project as you don’t want to make a pull request for code that will cause conflicts.
+While you are working on a project alongside other contributors, it is important for you to keep your local repository up-to-date with the project as you don’t want to make a pull request for code that will automatically cause conflicts (though in collaborative code projects, conflicts are bound to occur).
 To keep your local copy of the code base updated, you’ll need to sync changes.

 We’ll first go over configuring a remote for the fork, then syncing the fork.

 ### Configure a Remote for the Fork

 **Remote repositories** make it possible for you to collaborate with others on a Git project.
-Each remote repository is a version of the project that is hosted on the Internet or a network you have access to.
+Each remote repository is a version of the project that is hosted on the internet or a network you have access to.
 Each remote repository should be accessible to you as either read-only or read-write, depending on your user privileges.

 In order to be able to sync changes you make in a fork with the original repository you’re working with, you need to configure a remote that references the upstream repository.
 You should set up the remote to the upstream repository only once.

 Let’s first check which remote servers you have configured.
-The `git remote` command will list whatever remote repository you have already specified, so if you cloned your repository as we did above, you’ll at least see the origin repository, which is the default name given by Git for the cloned directory.
+The `git remote` command will list whatever remote repository you have already specified, so if you cloned your repository as we did above, you’ll at least receive output regarding the origin repository, which is the default name given by Git for the cloned directory.

 From the directory of the repository in our terminal window, let’s use the `git remote` command along with the `-v` flag to display the URLs that Git has stored along with the relevant remote shortnames (as in “origin”):